yashaharshika/Data-Visualization/README.md

 # Data Visualization Coursework Repository

 This repository contains my coursework for the Data Visualization class.
-It includes projects created using Google Data Studio, Tableau, and Power BI.
+It includes projects created using Google Data Studio and Tableau.
 Each project folder contains detailed documentation, reports, and links to the live dashboards.

 ## Research Question